This feature requires having the Admin quality dashboard access privilege.

 - From the list, click a meeting to view detailed meeting information including a timeline of events.

 Information about the meeting, such as the meeting code, duration, and organizer’s email.

 If given or used, you can also see the average rating feedback from participants and information about recording and live streaming.
 Live stream views are counted anytime someone joins the meeting to watch.
 A single user can have multiple views.

 Note: Screensharing endpoints through an interop gateway appear as a regular video stream.

 List of meeting participants and, if given, the media-quality rating they submitted.

 For large meetings, you can optionally narrow the results to help analyze and troubleshoot the meeting.
-Select the participant names and click Show Selected.
-You can also use the Search field to locate specific participants.
+Select the participant names or use the Search field to locate specific participants.